How to Add Watermark to PDF on Mac (10.15 Included)

 Best Tool to Add Watermark to PDF on Mac

 There are various tools that you can use to add watermarks to PDF on Mac, but the best option is PDFelement for Mac.
 PDFelement's watermark tool not only allows you to add watermark to single PDF file, but also add watermarks to batches of PDF documents as well.
-PDFelement for Mac is an easy-to-use software that is compatible with Mac operating systems which are macOS Mojave, High Sierra, Sierra, El Capitan, Yosemite, Mountain Lion and Lion.
+PDFelement for Mac is an easy-to-use software that is compatible with Mac operating systems which are macOS Catalina, Mojave, High Sierra, Sierra, El Capitan and Yosemite.

 Features of PDFelement for Mac: